 I knew I wanted her to have everything; a stable home with stable parents.
 I realized I couldn’t do it by myself.
 I wanted her to know how loved she was.
 I knew I was handing my daughter to someone who was going to love her just as much as I loved her, so that was really powerful for me.”

-At New Life Adoptions, we work with both birth mothers and birth fathers, meeting you where you are at in your situation.
+At New Life Adoptions, we work with both expectant mothers and expectant fathers, meeting you where you are at in your situation.
 We can meet with you either together or separately to answer your questions and talk about your situation.
-You can meet the prospective adoptive family with the birth mother or have a separate meeting.
-We always recommend separate openness agreements with the adoptive family for you and the birth mother regardless of whether you are in a relationship with the birth mother or not.
+You can meet the prospective adoptive family with the expectant mother or have a separate meeting.
+We always recommend separate openness agreements with the adoptive family for you and the expectant mother regardless of whether you are in a relationship with her or not.

-As a birth father, pregnancy and adoption planning will feel different for you than it does for the birth mother.
+As an expectant father, pregnancy and adoption planning will feel different for you than it does for the expectant mother.
 Your desire to be involved may change throughout the process as the pregnancy progresses or even after the baby is born.
-Your involvement can look different depending on what your relationship is like with the birth mother.
+Your involvement can look different depending on what your relationship is like with the expectant mother.